HarshitPratapSingh/Bank-Churn-Data-Analysis/README.md

 10. On age, customer below 40 and above 65 years old have a tendency to keep their account.
 11. Non active members tend to discontinue their services with a bank compared with the active clients.
 12. The dataset has 96% of clients  with 1 or 2 product, and customers with 1 product only have a higher rate to close the account than those with 2 products (around 3x higher).
-13. Estimated Salary does not seem to affect the churn rate.**
+13. Estimated Salary does not seem to affect the churn rate.

 ***

 # Data Cleaning

-### Removing Un-necessary columns
+### Removing Un-neccessary columns
-We will remove Unnecessary columns like RowNumber, CustomerID,SurName ..etc. as they will not help us to train our model infact they can degrade the accuracy of our model.
+We will remove Un-neccessary columns like RowNumber, CustomerID,SurName ..etc. as they will not help us to train our model infact they can degrade the accuracy of our model.

 ```python
 churn.head()